Last Updated on October 17, 2024 by Pamela MacNaughtan

 Polar Inn & Suites – A 5 min walk from the train station the Polar Inn & Suites offers a microwave, TV, and free coffee in every room.
 The reception is open 24 hours, and wi-fi is available throughout the inn.

-Tundra Inn – Located near the train station, the Tundra Inn is also home to the Tundra Pub, a poplar night spot with locals and travellers.
+Tundra Inn – Located near the train station, the Tundra Inn is also home to the Tundra Pub, a popular night spot with locals and travellers.
 Rooms are cozy, the food at the pub is pretty good and surprisingly affordable.

 Churchill is known as the Polar Bear capital of the world for a reason.
 There are a lot of Polar Bears.
 While the majority of the bears are far from town during summer, some do stick around the edges of Churchill, Manitoba and have been known to wander through town at any time of day or night.